codehub-learn/business-intelligence-devenv-setup/README.md

-# Hardware and software requirements for Data Engineering
+# Hardware and software requirements for Business Intelligence

 Getting your PC ready
 ## PC's specs